-Second, Traditional IRAs allow you to deduct your contributions on your tax returns now, meaning you pay taxes on distributions when you retire.
-With a Roth IRA, you contribute funds after taxes, but you withdraw money tax-free in retirement.
+One notable difference between traditional and Roth IRA accounts is that traditional IRAs allow you to deduct your contributions on your tax returns now, meaning you pay taxes on distributions when you retire.

-It’s often better to go with a Traditional IRA if you pay a lot in taxes now and think you’ll be in a lower tax bracket after retirement.
-If you’re eligible, go with a Roth IRA if you typically get a refund and expect to be in a similar or higher tax bracket when you retire (for example, if you plan to have substantial income from a business, investments or work).
+A Roth IRA may make sense for eligible individuals who typically get a tax refund and expect to be in a similar or higher tax bracket when they retire (for example, if they plan to have substantial income from a business, investments, or work).

 Step 2: Open an Account

 You can open an IRA at a bank, a brokerage, mutual fund company, or other financial services provider.
 Typically, the more personal care and advice you get, the higher the fees will be.
 A robo-adviser, for instance, might charge lower fees than a brokerage.